chinchalinchin/cumbercloud-web/app/src/assets/articles/angular/00_angular-aws.md

                         ParameterKey=hostedZoneId,ParameterValue=<hosted-zone-id>
 ```

+---

+  **NOTE**: The template, _cloudformation.yml_, must be saved in the directory _where this command is executed_.
+If you try to point this command to a location outside the current working directory, it will cause endless headaches as you struggle to figure out why the **AWS** CLI cannot find your template.

+---

 Replace `<application-name>`, `<domain-name>`, `<certificate-arn>` and `<hosted-zone-id>` with the corresponding values for your environment.

-The `aws cloudformation` command has several arguments. `--stack-name` is the identifier given to the stack. `--template-body` points the command to the location of the YML template. `--parameters` is the aforementioned list of key-value pairs that are passed into the `Parameters` block of the template.
-Notice how the `ParameterKeys` map to the `Parameters` defined in the template. `ParameterValue` maps to the value assigned to that particular parameter.
+The `aws cloudformation create-stack` command has several arguments. `--stack-name` is the identifier given to the stack. `--template-body` points the command to the location of the _YML_ template (<span class="inline-aside">you can also remove the _file://_ prefix and specify the template as an inline string</span>). `--parameters` is the aforementioned list of key-value pairs that are passed into the `Parameters` block of the template.
+Notice how the `ParameterKey` maps to the `Parameter` names defined in the template. `ParameterValue` maps to the value assigned to that particular parameter.

-**NOTE**: The template, _cloudformation.yml_, must be saved in the directory _where this command is executed_.
-If you try to point this command to the location of the template, it will cause endless headaches as you struggle to figure out what the problem is.

 Parameters allow you to generalize your template.
 You can parameterize any hardcoded values specific to your environment so your template can be reused in different accounts, or even different environments in the same account.

 In order to utilize parameters in a template, you must use one of the **CloudFormation** [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
-Usually, you will only need `Fn::Sub` (<span class="inline-aside">substitute function</span>) or `Fn::Ref` (<span class="inline-aside">reference function</span>).
+Typically, you will only need `Fn::Sub` (<span class="inline-aside">substitute function</span>) or `Fn::Ref` (<span class="inline-aside">reference function</span>), although there are many other functions with which you should familiarize yourself, as `Fn::GetAtt` and `Fn::ImportValue` .
 Intrinsic functions are macros executed by **CloudFormation** before the template is processed.
 For example, the `Fn::Sub` intrinsic function substitutes the value of a parameter into a string expression, whereas the `Fn::Ref` references the value of a parameter.

 ---